KEYNOTES & REMARKS

 Executive Associate Dean for Medical Education and Student Affairs at Emory University School of Medicine, where he guides curriculum development, admissions, and student programs.
 His work focuses on reducing health disparities in cancer outcomes and advancing medical education that integrates compassion as a foundation for clinical excellence and student wellbeing.

-This event is part of a Year of Compassion at Emory University.
+This event was part of a Year of Compassion at Emory University.
 In celebration of the 90th birthday of Emory President Distinguished Professor, His Holiness the Dalai Lama, A Year of Compassion is an invitation to students, faculty, and staff across the university to explore, embody, and elevate compassion in how we teach, learn, research, collaborate, and lead.
 Click on the logo to learn more.